 Aside from the beautiful pebble and sand beach, Hastings is home to the largest beach-launched fishing fleet in Europe, the remains of the first castle in England to be built by William the Conqueror and a preserved Old Town.
 Backed by grand whitewashed Edwardian hotels and a two-layered promenade, Hastings has all the credentials of a Great British seaside town – there is even a fine Victorian pier.

-How many beaches near London have you been too?
+How many beaches near London have you been to?
 Sound off in the comments below & let us know your thoughts.
 If you fancy a staycation then check out our selection of gorgeous UK cottages, or take a look around Oliver’s Travels whole portfolio of exceptional, hand-picked holiday homes!

 Keen to see what other services we can provide?
 Get in touch with our concierge team, they’ll sort your UK holidays out in a jiffy!